G1llam/BO4-Lucy-Menu/README.md

 HOW TO INSTALL:
 Step 1 -> Watch and follow along this youtube video to correctly install the injector and learn how to inject: https://youtu.be/AGcMTisF6iA
-Step 2 -> Download the files her on github and replace them with the default project you make within the Installer.exe Step 3 -> Launch BO4 and go to zombies and then inject when pre game and start the map called IX.
+Step 2 -> Download the files here on github and replace them with the default project you make within the Installer.exe (https://github.com/G1llam/BO4-Lucy-Menu)
+Step 3 -> Launch BO4 and go to zombies and then inject when pre game and start the map called IX.